Aries0331/Augmented-Reality/README.md

-# Unity Learning
+# Augmented Reality with Unity

 First, some simple application from Unity web tutorials

-"Test" is a simple implementation using wit
+"Test" is a simple implementation using wit.ai

 ### Already done
 Roll a ball -- first Unity game